Sonicdaheghod/KNearestNeighbor.Drug/README.md

 <img width="445" alt="image" src="https://github.com/Sonicdaheghod/KNearestNeighbor.Drug/assets/68253811/a9538199-b4fb-4d4f-88ee-89173bbd0715">

-3. After preparing the model for prediction and training the model with the training data, now test the KNN model. (insert more text)
+3. After preparing the model for prediction and training the model with the training data, now test the KNN model.

+The model will predict from the data points for the variables "sex","BP", "Na to K" and "Cholesterol" with the corresponding drug that should be administered.
+We will then compare the prediction with the actual drug (in other words, the correct answer).

 <img width="325" alt="image" src="https://github.com/Sonicdaheghod/KNearestNeighbor.Drug/assets/68253811/168847a0-6157-4547-9fb1-09014aad7478">